-- Documentation of required skills, level of experience, and certifications for full-time positions. - Description of the way in which the prospective subgrantee will ensure the use of an appropriately skilled workforce (e.g., through Registered Apprenticeships or other joint labor management training programs that serve all workers). - The steps the prospective subgrantee will take to ensure that all members of the project workforce will have appropriate credentials (e.g., appropriate and relevant occupational training, certification, and licensure) and if it will require such credential for hiring or if it will support employees to attain such credentials. - A commitment to participate in and recruit from the VCBB Apprenticeship Program. - A written plan for workforce readiness, retention, and ensuring a quality work environment. - A description of their customer service training program and accountability measures to ensure quality customer service. - Whether the workforce is unionized. - Whether the workforce will be directly employed or whether work will be performed by a subcontracted workforce. - The entities that the proposed subgrantee plans to contract and subcontract with in carrying out the proposed work and their capabilities, or the process to select these entities and evaluate their capabilities. - Subcontractor reference checks to include analysis of vendor labor performance, including employee satisfaction surveys results, rates of absenteeism and employee turnover, and anticipated reference checks for future subcontractors.
+- Documentation of required skills, level of experience, and certifications for full-time positions. - Description of the way in which the prospective subgrantee will ensure the use of an appropriately skilled workforce (e.g., through Registered Apprenticeships or other joint labor management training programs that serve all workers). - The steps the prospective subgrantee will take to ensure that all members of the project workforce will have appropriate credentials (e.g., appropriate and relevant occupational training, certification, and licensure) and if it will require such credential for hiring or if it will support employees to attain such credentials. - A commitment to participate in and recruit from the VCBB Apprenticeship Program. - A written plan for workforce readiness, retention, and ensuring a quality work environment. - A description of their customer service training program and accountability measures to ensure quality customer service. - Whether the workforce is unionized. - Whether the workforce will be directly employed or whether work will be performed by a subcontracted workforce. - The entities that the proposed subgrantee plans to contract and subcontract with in carrying out the proposed work and their capabilities. - Subcontractor reference checks to include analysis of vendor labor performance, including employee satisfaction surveys results, rates of absenteeism and employee turnover.

-Additionally, it the workforce is not unionized, prospective subgrantees will be required to provide:
+Additionally, If the workforce is not unionized, prospective subgrantees will be required to provide:

-- The anticipated job titles and size of the workforce (full-time employment positions, including for contractors and subcontractors) required to carry out the proposed work over the course of the project and the entity that will employ each portion of the workforce. - For each job title required to carry out the proposed work (including contractors and subcontractors), a description of: - Safety training, certification, and/or licensure requirements (e.g., Occupational Safety and Health Act 10, Occupational Safety and Health Act 30, confined space, traffic control, or other training as relevant depending on title and work), including whether there is a
+- ▶ The job titles and size of the workforce (full-time employment positions, including for contractors and subcontractors) required to carry out the proposed work over the course of the project and the entity that will employ each portion of the workforce. - For each job title required to carry out the proposed work (including contractors and subcontractors), a description of: - Safety training, certification, and/or licensure requirements (e.g., Occupational Safety and Health Act 10, Occupational Safety and Health Act 30, confined space, traffic control, or other training as relevant depending on title and work), including whether there is a robust in-house training program with established requirements tied to certifications and titles.

-- robust in-house training program with established requirements tied to certifications and titles. - Information on the professional certifications and/or in-house training in place to ensure that deployment is done at a high standard.
+o Information on the professional certifications and/or in-house training in place to ensure that deployment is done at a high standard.